 One noteworthy aspect of this paper is that it is nociceptive signals that activate the response to pain.
 Nociceptive signals can be generated below the threshold of conscious awareness of pain.
-Therefore it might be possible to have this mechanism operating and intermittently impairing cerebral perfusion intermittently even in less severely affected patients.
+Therefore it might be possible (I think very likely but don’t have enough material to prove that statement yet) that this mecahanism may operate without conscious awareness of pain, and impairing cerebral perfusion even in less severely affected patients.

-The most pain sensitive structures in the spine (excluding rupture of a disc with leakage of nucleus pulposus producing an inflammatory reaction) are the facet joints.
+The most pain sensitive structures in the spine (excluding rupture of a disc with leakage of nucleus pulposus producing an inflammatory reaction) are the facet joints, and the dura.

 In any case of chronic severe neck pain, the local muscle spasm will drive tender facets together and increase pain- thus creating another feedback loop.

-Also of note is another mechanism that might be driving neck dysfunction- namely orthostatic intolerance.
+Also of note is another mechanism that might be driving neck dysfunction- namely orthostatic intolerance (Poor adaptation of blood flow distribution to the upright posture)..
 This mechanism is found in a wide range of conditions.
 It is a significant issue in ADHD, for instance.
 It can result in multiple episodes of decreased cerebral perfusion with loss of muscle tone and slumping into a posture that can drive back pain and displace vertebrae.

 There appear to be a number of drivers of this dynamic and I am working on a summary of them.